TommasoBambagiotti/SDANSNP/README.md

 # "Statistical Data Analysis for Nuclear and Subnucleare Physics" - Lab
-Repository for the lab of the course "Statistical Data Analysis for Nuclear and Subnucleare Physics", a.y.
+Projects for the lab of the course "Statistical Data Analysis for Nuclear and Subnucleare Physics", a.y.
 2021/2022